 Types of shares in a JSC

-There are two popular types of shares which can be owned by a joint stock company in Vietnam: Ordinary shares and Preferred shares.
+Two popular types of shares can be owned by a joint stock company in Vietnam: Ordinary shares and Preferred shares.

 Be advised that preferred shares can be transmitted into ordinary shares, but not vice versa.

-In addition, unlike some other types of business forms restricted with bonds related matters, a joint stock company in Vietnam is allowed to carry on activities of issuing bonds, convertible bonds as well as other bonds as specified by Vietnam laws and the company’s charter.
+In addition, unlike some other types of business that form restricted bonds-related matters, a joint stock company in Vietnam is allowed to carry on activities of issuing bonds, convertible bonds as well as other bonds as specified by Vietnam laws and the company’s charter.

-As foreign investors, you should take into account some following requirements for setting up a joint stock company in Vietnam:
+As foreign investors, you should take into account the following requirements for setting up a joint stock company in Vietnam:

 Naming requirement for a Vietnam JSC